 34. It is advisable for the contract to determine the legal consequences of acceptance.
-In addition to having the consequences noted in paragraph 23, above, the acceptance of the works may affect certain remedies which might otherwise be available to the purchaser for defects in the works, e.g. acceptance might exclude the right to terminate the contract, or make that right available only in a limited range of cases (see chapter XVIII, "Delay, defects and other failures to perform").
+In addition to having the consequences noted in paragraph 23, above, the acceptance of the works may affect certain remedies which might otherwise be available to the purchaser for defects in the works, e.g., acceptance might exclude the right to terminate the contract (see chapter XVIII, "Delay, defects and other failures to perform", paragraphs 47 and 48).